technomancy/bussard/spoilers/readme.md

 # Back-story notes (aka SPOILERS)

+"An adventure game is a crossword at war with a narrative."
+- Graham Nelson

 Here's where the notes are kept in order to keep a consistent back-story in the Bussard universe.
 If you're not working on developing the game, you probably don't want to read this.